-- 18.2.1To reduce the contribution from the local authority by raising income levels from the transformation of the Ecology Pavilion into a venue for weddings and similar occasions.
+18.2.1 Continue to reduce the contribution from the local authority by raising income levels from the transformation of the Ecology Pavilion into a venue for weddings and similar occasions.
 The building will be subject to a comprehensive marketing campaign and will apply to be licensed for weddings.
-More income will be raised from other activities in the park.
-Completion March 2012. - 18.2.2 To utilise both arches in the skateboard park to provide a supply point for skateboarders and supervision for the site together with a small café area for youth together with an undercover skateboard area.
-Completion December 2011
+More income can be raised from other activities in the park.
+Completion March 2012.